google/skia/site/user/api/SkPaint_Reference.md

 void <a href='#SkPaint_setVerticalText'>setVerticalText</a>(bool verticalText)
 </pre>

-If true, text advance positions the next glyph below the previous glyph instead of to the right of previous glyph.
+Returns true if text advance positions the next glyph below the previous glyph instead of to the right of previous glyph.

 Sets <a href='#SkPaint_kVerticalText_Flag'>kVerticalText Flag</a> if vertical is true.